Research Visa Sponsorship Jobs in South Carolina

 Which companies sponsor visas for research roles in South Carolina?

 Academic and medical institutions lead sponsorship activity in South Carolina.
-Clemson University, the University of South Carolina, and the Medical University of South Carolina regularly sponsor researchers on H-1B and J-1 visas.
+Clemson University, the University of South Carolina, and the Medical University of South Carolina regularly sponsor researchers on H-1B visa and J-1 visas.
 On the private side, Bosch's North American headquarters in Anderson and several pharmaceutical and biotech firms in the Charleston and Columbia areas have documented sponsorship histories for research and R&D positions.

 Which visa types are most common for research roles in South Carolina?

 The H-1B is the most common work visa for research scientists and analysts in specialty occupation roles requiring at least a bachelor's degree in a specific technical field.
 J-1 visas are widely used for postdoctoral researchers and academic exchange positions, particularly at universities and medical schools.
 O-1 visas appear for researchers with exceptional records of publication or recognition.
-Some university-affiliated roles also use TN status for Canadian and Mexican nationals.
+Some university-affiliated roles also use TN visa status for Canadian and Mexican nationals.

 Which cities in South Carolina have the most research sponsorship jobs?